'Life-changing' Hurricane Ian batters Florida, knocking out power and trapping residents as it continues its damaging crawl through the state – KION546

 ™ & © 2022 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Amy Simonson, Jamiel Lynch, Joe Sutton, Amanda Musa, Taylor Ward, Gene Norman, Paradise Afshar, Brandon Miller contributed to this report.
+CNN’s Amy Simonson, Jamiel Lynch, Joe Sutton, Amanda Musa, Taylor Ward, Gene Norman, Paradise Afshar and Brandon Miller contributed to this report.